-- IA-1.6 The College and the Harper Foundation will continue to support capital improvement initiatives.
-(5) - IA-1.7 The College and the Harper Foundation will continue to coordinate mutual support activities from Informational Technology, Marketing Services, College Relations Office and other areas of the College.
-(5)
+IA-1.7 The College and the Harper Foundation will continue to coordinate mutual support activities from Informational Technology, Marketing Services, College Relations Office and other areas of the College.
+(2)

 IA-2 Strategic Planning

 Enhance executive management based on strategic planning and supported by valid and reliable research and evaluation data that is integrated into all aspects of College decision-making and operations.